hudson-and-thames/arbitragelab/docs/source/copula_approach/introduction.rst

 market.

 Briefly speaking, copula is a tool to capture details of how two random variables are "correlated".
-By having a more detailed modeling framework, we expect the pairs trading strategy followed to be more realistic and robust.
+By having a more detailed modeling framework, we expect the pairs trading strategy followed to be more realistic and robust and possibly to bring more trading opportunities.

 .. figure:: images/copula_marginal_dist_demo.png
     :scale: 30 %